rust-fuzz/cargo-fuzz/README.md

 $ cargo fuzz run fuzzer_script_1 # or whatever the target is named
 ```

 Then, wait till it finds something!
+More complex invocations are available as well.
+Consider
+looking at `cargo fuzz --help`, `cargo fuzz run --help` and others.

 ## Trophy case